ValleyBell/wavrec-split/README.md

    ```

    The "gain" (value in db) is the maximum volume boost you can apply to the song without clipping.
+   (Except that rounding the value to 3 decimal digits can cause micro-clipping later.)

    This list is what you will use with the `split` command.